ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 `{m:comment any text}`

+If you want to use a variable named 'comment' you can use an extra space after 'm:'.

 #### Comment ([example](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/comment/commentBlockNominal))

 A comment block, the commented block is not generated.
 It can be used to add specific text or table style to your document without having the text or table generated.
 The style can then be used later in the template.